mikependon/RepoDB/RepoDb.Nuget/readme.txt

 ## RepoDb

-A dynamic, lightweight and fast repo-based ORM .NET Library.
+A dynamic, lightweight, and fast repo-based ORM .NET Library.

 ### Goal

-To be the fastest and easy-to-use lightweight ORM.
+To be the fastest and the easiest-to-use lightweight ORM.

 ### Vision